gabriellanzer/Ravine-ECS/README.md

 Keep in mind that the actual entity creation and destruction operations need to manage multiple storages at the same time, and every storage operation

 ### **Insertion**
-The following diagrams represent the insertion of components of a given type on the proper storage, **A, B and C** are groups of different archtypes whose components **a4, b6, b7 and c8** belong to:
+The following diagrams represent the insertion of components of a given type on the proper storage, **A, B and C** are groups of different archtypes whose components **a4, b6, b7 and c8** belong to.
+Keep in mind that the components are sorted the same way that the groups are.

 ![Creation Intro](images/creation_intro.png)